Focusing

 This is not a silly, or as uncommon, as it sounds.

-To the average person in the street the Newtonian telescope is a complete mystery and, having only seen refractors before, they naturally assume that the eyepiece is at the bottom of the telescope.
+To the average person in the street the Newtonian telescope is a complete mystery and, having only seen refractors before, it is easy to naturally assume that the eyepiece is at the bottom of the telescope.

 This means that they end up with the scope pointing at the ground when they try to observe.